Nevanlinna-type theory based on heat diffusion: Abstract

 \section{Abstract}

-We have a survey to Nevanlinna-type theory of holomorphic mappings from a complete and stochastically complete K\"ahler manifold into compact complex manifolds with a positive line bundle.
-When some energy and Ricci curvature conditions are imposed, the Nevanlinna-type defect relations based on heat diffusions are obtained.
+We obtain an analogue of Nevanlinna theory of holomorphic mappings from a complete and stochastically complete K\"ahler manifold into a complex projective manifold.
+When certain curvature conditions are imposed, the Nevanlinna-type defect relation based on heat diffusion is derived.

 \baselineskip

 \arraycolsep{2pt}